open-pioneer/trails-starter/docs/reference/Design.md

 2. Load all required styles into the web component's shadow DOM
 3. Load translation files and pick the correct language
 4. Launch all requires services and inject required references (required components launch before their dependents, cycles are an error)
-5. Setup the UI Framework (Framework specific options, e.g. root nodes for menus).
+5. Set up the UI Framework (Framework specific options, e.g. root nodes for menus).
 6. Render the application's UI

 TODO: